brucedkyle/architectures/docs/sustainableenterprise/assetlifecycle.md

 # Asset lifecycle management

-Waste management are among the high priority items that are part of environmental sustainability goals.

-Visibility of an organization's assets and associated material components and gain insights into its global waste profile, the company can better engage the waste management team, supply chain team, equipment manufacturers and waste haulers.
+By driving greater efficiencies in managing assets, organizations can extend asset life, reduce Capex and maintenance expenses, and improve technician productivity.
+You’ll find these needs across critical industries: energy and utilities, chemical and petroleum, auto, aerospace and defense, as well as electronics, retail, consumer packaged goods, and government.

 By using this cradle-to-grave method allows the company to integrate with environmental reporting processes and incentivize sustainability improvement across the organization.
+Gain insights into its global waste profile, the company can better engage the waste management team, supply chain team, equipment manufacturers and waste haulers.

 ## Use cases